zamm-dev/zamm-golang-mvp-11/.zamm/nodes/151affbc-31b0-419e-9cbb-52daa9ddbeaf.md

 ---
 id: 151affbc-31b0-419e-9cbb-52daa9ddbeaf
-title: Common component should separate viewport from rendering concerns
 type: specification
 ---

+# Common component should separate viewport from rendering concerns

 The inner component, SpecDetail, should be responsible for all spec detail rendering logic.